Published on: 17 May 2015 | Last updated: 7 January 2020

 Chiusi Scalo has a couple of hotels/bed and breakfasts.
-It's a perfectly decent place to stay over for the night, if you want to visit the Etruscan city then you'll need to make a short climb (best option is to turn off the route before Chiusi Scalo and that the quieter strada provinciale into Chiusi Città.
-Accommodation options in Chiusi itself are the Albergo La Sfinge and the Casa per Ferie ex-collegio Paolozzi
+It’s a perfectly decent place to stay over for the night, if you want to visit the Etruscan city then you’ll need to make a short climb (best option is to turn off the route before Chiusi Scalo and that the quieter strada provinciale into Chiusi Città.
+Accommodation options in Chiusi itself there’s the Albergo La Sfinge.

 Orvieto and Orvieto Scalo

 The most economical options in Orvieto are in Orvieto Scalo - linked to Orvieto itself by a funicolare.
 I’ve stayed a couple of times at the Hotel-Ristorante Umbria which looks to me like the best of the budget options.